 Every Monday, we will release a video and exercise on a specific drawing technique that you can practice on your own.
 On the Friday evening of the same week, there will be a live stream via Zoom to ask questions and share your progress.

-Being able to draw a realistic portrait is a fun skill to have that comes in handy when you want to impress someone!
+Being able to draw a portrait, realistic or cartoon, is a fun skill to have that comes in handy when you want to impress someone!
 It's also a great way to relax!

 In this workshop you will learn how to create a dreamcatcher and its cultural significance to Indigenous Peoples.
 Learning to produce crafts while sharing some cultural background allows us to enrich our knowledge.
 By focusing on creating a single delicate piece, students will benefit from de-stressing from their regular challenging activities.
 This is an opportunity to appreciate diverse cultural art productions.